-As of December 31, 2021, the Company's inventory balance was \$1,517,061 thousand, accounting for 40% of the combined total assets.
+As of December 31, 2022, the Company's inventory balance was \$2,410,944 thousand, accounting for 65% of the combined total assets.
 For the related accounting policies, please refer to Note 4 (e) to the parent company only financial statements.
-As the amount of the inventory is significant and the assessment of net realizable value involves significant management judgements, particularly with regard to estimates of inventory valuation and obsolescence loss, thus, inventory valuation was considered as a key audit matter.
-We have evaluated the appropriateness of the method used by the Company to calculate the inventory valuation and obsolescence loss at the end of the year and performed the following audit procedures:
+Since the amount of the inventory is significant and the assessment of net realizable value involves significant management judgements, thus, we considered the inventory valuation as a key audit matter.